sourcegraph/handbook/content/people-ops/celebrate.md

 In addition to our travel budget for in-person meetups, we encourage teams to gather for fun activities in a virtual setting.
 Each team has $150 per person per quarter to spend on a team gathering of their choice.
 This budget can be used for a wide array of activities including meals, games, prizes, etc. For single-events with expenditures above $1,500 please request approval from the finance team (finance@sourcegraph.com).

 ## Teammate In-Person Gatherings
 As an all-remote company, we want everyone to feel included and connected, regardless of where they’re located.
 As such, each teammate has $150 per person per quarter to spend on a gathering of their choice (in addition to travel budgets).
-This budget can be used for a wide array of activities including meals, transportation, etc.
+This budget can be used for a wide array of activities including meals, transportation, etc. We will reimburse only your own portion of the bill if you include a non-teammate, so make sure to separate your bills or ask for separate receipts.

 ## Anniversaries